mikelma/craftium/craftium-docs/creating-envs.md

 We are ready to test our newly created environment!

-The following python script should open a window with minetest and the environment loaded and playable!
+The following python script should open a window with Luanti and the environment loaded and playable!

 The only thing you might need to modify is the path to the directory where the environment's data has been saved (`./small-room/` for this example).